76374/smpl-canvas/README.md

 }
 ```
 ### mouseClick: Signal<MouseData> (read-only)
 Triggers when the current object is clicked.
-Example:
 ```
 constructor () {
   super()